Prachi-Agr/Diner-Dash-Workshop/README.md

 - Only the best performing submission per group would be kept and ranked in the leaderboard.
 However, please double check the average rewards before submitting to ensure that subsequent submissions perform better than the previous.

 ### Question and Answer
-We will be using this repo's [issues](https://github.com/AISG-Technology-Team/Diner-Dash-Workshop/issues) for question and answers.
+We will be using this repo's [issues](https://github.com/AISG-Technology-Team/Diner-Dash-Workshop/issues) for question and answer.
 Please discuss within your group first and if the query is still unresolved, check if a relevant issue has been raised.
 If none exist, please raise a new issue.
 Feel free to answer other participants' queries as well if you have faced similar issues and found a resolution.

 ## Additional Resources
 - [RL Stable Baselines Repo](https://github.com/hill-a/stable-baselines)